temporalio/temporal-learning/docs/tutorials/infrastructure/nginx/index.md

 tags: [Server, Binary]
 last_update:
   date: 2024-07-08
-title: How to Deploy a Temporal Service using an SQLite Backend without Docker or Kubernetes
+title: How to Deploy a Temporal Service using an SQLite Backend with Nginx
 description: Deploy a Temporal Service from scratch using our Server Binaries without requiring any additional dependencies.
 image: /img/temporal-logo-twitter-card.png
 ---